Will Osula’s brace will have done him world of good – Newcastle boss Eddie Howe

 Newcastle boss Eddie Howe has put striker Will Osula on red alert for the Premier League after seeing him score twice as the holders booked their place in the Carabao Cup fourth round with a 4-1 win against Bradford.

-The 22-year-old Dane scored the Magpies’ second and final goals in a 4-1 victory over the League One at St James’ Park to highlight his development, and with record signing Nick Woltemade still coming to terms with English football and Yoane Wissa injured, he has been told he could get his chance amid a hectic schedule.
+The 22-year-old Dane scored the Magpies’ second and final goals against the League One leaders at St James’ Park to highlight his development, and with record signing Nick Woltemade still coming to terms with English football and Yoane Wissa injured, he has been told he could get his chance amid a hectic schedule.

 Asked how close Osula is to starting a league game, Howe said: “It depends on my team selection, obviously.
 He’s done himself no harm today.
 That will have done him the world of good on so many different levels.